• Skip to main content

 Knowledge of:

-Principles and practices of public sector administrative management, including cost accounting, budgeting, purchasing, contract management, customer service and employee supervision.
+Principles and practices of public sector administrative management, including finance, budgeting, purchasing, contract and grant management, customer service and employee supervision.

 Techniques and practices for efficient and cost effective management of resources.